×

 We asked people if there is a lot of crime.
 They answered:

 "Girona is generally considered a safe city with a relatively low crime rate.
 However, like any other urban area, it is not completely free from crime.
 Petty crimes such as pickpocketing and bag snatching can occur, particularly in crowded tourist areas and public transportation.
 Violent crimes are rare, but it is still important for visitors and residents to remain vigilant and take necessary precautions to ensure their safety.
-Overall, Girona is a safe destination for tourists and locals alike, but it is always wise to be aware of one's surroundings and practice common sense to avoid becoming a victim of crime," wrote a member in Girona.
+Overall, Girona is a safe destination for tourists and locals alike, but it is always wise to be aware of one's surroundings and practice common sense to avoid becoming a victim of crime," explained one expat living in Girona, Spain.

 Is there a lot of diversity?
 Are people in Girona accepting of differences?